-- 74. WFP will support the Government in implementing evidence-based, multisectoral nutrition-sensitive and nutrition-specific programmes.
-Specifically, WFP will support the generation of evidence on nutrition that supports the implementation of the updated national food and nutrition strategy, the strengthening of nutrition policies, the enhancement of data systems and the scale-up of nutrition interventions, including school health and nutrition screening, national flour fortification and micronutrient programmes.support for the fortification of bread to address micronutrient deficiencies, provided through the Tamween subsidy programme to approximately 79 million people across Egypt. - 75.
-WFP will continue to support the Government on the national first 1,000 days programme through the provision of CBT top ups for targeted pregnant and lactating women-and girls, filling critical gaps in the Government's implementation of the programme and supporting the Government in scaling up social and behaviour change communication and designing national marketing campaigns for the adoption of healthier, more diverse, sustainable dietary practices.
+- 76. WFP will support the Government in implementing evidence-based, multisectoral nutrition-sensitive and nutrition-specific programmes.
+Specifically, WFP will support the generation of evidence on nutrition that supports the implementation of the updated national food and nutrition strategy, the strengthening of nutrition policies, the enhancement of data systems and the scale-up of nutrition interventions, including school health and nutrition screening, national flour fortification and micronutrient programmes. - 77.
+WFP will continue to support the Government on the national first 1,000 days programme through the provision of CBT top ups for targeted pregnant and lactating women and girls, filling critical gaps in the Government's implementation of the programme and supporting the Government in scaling up social and behaviour change communication and designing national marketing campaigns for the adoption of healthier, more diverse, sustainable dietary practices.
 Tailored technical assistance will be provided to national institutions in efforts to strengthen the integration of nutrition into national safety nets, including with regard to targeting, intersecting inequalities, outreach, service delivery (including digitization), monitoring and the use of data.